Kingxukai/linux/Documentation/dev-tools/propeller.rst

    "<propeller_profile_prefix>_cc_profile.txt" and
    "<propeller_profile_prefix>_ld_profile.txt".

-   If there are more than 1 perf_file collected in the previous step, you can create a temp list file "<perf_file_list>" with each line containing one perf file name and run::
+   If there are more than 1 perf_file collected in the woke previous step, you can create a temp list file "<perf_file_list>" with each line containing one perf file name and run::